DRP APPLICATIONS NOW OPEN

 In June 2023, the Athabasca and McLeod Rivers flooded parts of Woodlands County, along with Edson and Yellowhead County.

-Woodlands County has submitted its application to the Government of Alberta for its Disaster Recovery Program (DRP) and is awaiting approval.
-If and when the County's DRP application is approved, property owners with program-eligible expenses can apply.
+Woodlands County has submitted its application to the Government of Alberta for its Disaster Recovery Program (DRP) which has been approved.

 View "Disaster Financial Support" tab below for more information.